fartuk/ml_investment/docs/quickstart.rst

 You may specify all steps of pipeline creation.
 Base pipeline consist of the folowing steps:

+- Create data dict(it was done in previous step)
 - Define features.
 Features is a number of values and characteristics that will be calculated for model trainig.
   Default feature calculators are located at